sophia-yang-dev/iowa-liquor-analysis/README.md

 ### Problems in Bacic Data Processing and Spark running

+- Normalize data for fair comparision.
+This one is just a small tips when we tried to compare sales among different stores.
+We noticed that it is not fair to compare the total sales or total transactions, since some shop has opened for several years but other stores might just opened for a few months.
+The method we use is to find the earlist and latest record a store has, divide the difference by 365 days and round to a whole year.
+Now the normalization is store-wise, depending on the number of years it has opened.
 - Memory management: Memory was often insufficient during Spark operations.
 To solve this, I tried various methods, including configuring appropriate memory parameters, increasing JVM heap memory, optimizing data processing flow, and reducing data volume.
 - Version issues: Incompatibility between Spark and pyspark versions led to some functions being unusable, later switched to Pandas for data processing.
 - Spark sessions not properly closed, leading to resource release issues, later wrote finally blocks to ensure resource release.